junxit/us-congress-bills-115/metadata.md

 - 2017-09-21 — Introduced in House
 - 2017-09-21 — Introduced in House
 - 2017-09-21 — Referred to the House Committee on Transportation and Infrastructure.
+- 2017-09-22 — Referred to the Subcommittee on Highways and Transit.
+- 2017-11-30 — Committee Consideration and Mark-up Session Held.
+- 2017-11-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-11-30 — Subcommittee on Highways and Transit Discharged.
+- 2017-12-18 — Placed on the Union Calendar, Calendar No. 346.
+- 2017-12-18 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-467.
+- 2017-12-18 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-467.